Ckin111/MapleLeafs/docs/DesignDoc.md

 This section describes the features of the application.

 The application allows for the admin and user to log in and for new users to register for their account.
-It allows for the admin to preform the CRUD operations on a stock of jerseys to which the users will able to browse and view and add to their shopping cart.
+It allows for the admin to preform the CRUD operations on a stock of jerseys to which the users will be able to browse, view, and add to their shopping cart.
 It allows for the user to add and delete items from their shopping cart and 'buy' the items once they are ready.
+Furthermore, if a user has a full shopping cart and logs out, their cart will be saved.
 The website also allows quick access to every product via a search bar.

 ### Definition of MVP